|

 reinforcements.
 Driscoll makes it across the

-log just as the wounded triceratops crashes
+log just as the wounded Triceratops crashes

 out of the trees, forcing the others to

-triceratops roars at them, but before the
+pursuer roars at them, but before the

-others can cross, Kong appears (--
+others get across, Kong appears (--

 having deposited Ann in a tree),